wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.5.4.1 =

+* field group tabs use group name if no title is defined for the group
+* HTML entities can be used in all field option ("values") definitions
+* fixed long field/group name bug.
+Names can be up to the maximum 64 characters
+* cleaned up plugin function spillover into other admin pages
+* better compatibility with pre-3.8 WP installs
+* signup and record shortcodes won't try to validate unincluded fields
+* all form submissions are validated for all users except plugin admin in the admin section
+* in admin, last used settings now retained: sort field, sort order, search field, search operator
+* better support for multi-page forms, user can't complete form by going back to the first page
+* links and other HTML now allowed in field titles and help text
+* field option titles used in all contexts

 = 1.5.4 =